Al Qaeda group vows to attack Syrian rebels, opposition leaders

 It was impossible to verify the authenticity of the statement, but it was widely cited on Islamist social networks on the Internet.

-Some 385 people have been killed in the rebel infighting since Friday morning in Aleppo, Raqqa, Idlib and Hama provinces, according to the Observatory.
+More than 274 people have been killed in the rebel infighting since Friday, according to the Observatory.

-Fifty-six of those killed were civilians - nine executed by ISIL and the others caught in crossfire - while 131 were ISIL fighters and 198 were from rival factions, it added.